 Collard Greens Need A Long, Slow Cooking Process

 This vegetable is a staple of Southern cooking and rarely seen in more northern parts.
 This is mainly due to the cooking time.
 Greens usually mean simple, leafy produce that cooks down in a few minutes.
 They are certainly more convenient that way.
 You need more love and patience with collards, which is why they suit Southern cuisine so well.
 It can take 2 hours to slow cook these greens to the perfect texture.
 They need time to soften and soak up the flavors.
-Chefs that take the time to treat them right don’t look back.
+Chefs that take the time to treat them right don’t look back.… Read the rest

 Spicy Shrimp and Andouille Over Charleston-Style Grits Southern Recipes

-Some foods scream Southern US Cuisine and Charleston-style grits is one of them.
+Some foods scream Southern US Cuisine and Charleston-style grits are one of them.
 Add in some delicious shrimp, andouille sausage, and great seasoning and you are on to a winner.
 Spicy Shrimp and Andouille Over Charleston-Style Grits is a recipe that sounds complicated – and you would be right.